dptools/process_offsite_audio/README.md

 	- [Logistics](#logistics)

 ### Setup <a name="setup"></a>
 The code requires ffmpeg and python3 to be installed, as well as use of standard bash commands.
-For the email alerting to work, the sendmail command must be configured.
+For the email alerting to work, the mailx command must be configured.
 The python package dependencies can be found in the setup/audio_process.yml file, with the exception of soundfile and librosa on the audio side and pyfeat on the video side.
 If Anaconda3 is installed this file can be used directly to generate a usable python environment.

 <details>
 	<summary>For initial setup on the Pronet development server, the following steps were taken:</summary>